top of page

 Kirill Wiebe and the Estonian Choir Music

 One thing you should know about Estonians is their love for choir music.
 It almost seems like every Estonian has sung in a local choir at one stage in their life.
 I sang in a children’s choir, and after that in a youth choir.
-The absolute highlight of Estonian choir music are the Song Festivals, held every 5 years in Tallinn, Estonia.
+The absolute highlight of Estonian choir music is the Song Festival, held every 5 years in Tallinn, Estonia.
 The tradition goes back to 1869!
 Thousands of choir singers practice with their local choirs the same songs in different harmonies in order to qualify for the Song Festival on the central stage.
 Some wear their local folk costumes for the event, and everyone is aware of the great honour to perform, come rain or shine.
 I’ll leave a couple of Youtube links for you at the end of this blogpost – you’ll love it, or at least you’ll be impressed, I’m sure.

 This found group photo from 1911 shows the choir of the Haapsalu city (Haapsalu laulukoor, lauluselts) with their teacher and musical master Kirill Wiebe.
 Doesn’t he look like one proud teacher!
 Surrounded by his students of all ages, bound together by their love for choir music.
 Among the singers, you’ll also find Kirill’s own daughter Lydia Wiebe.